ssheggrud/Mod_20_Project/README.md

 •	Export the clean data frame tables to connect with the RDS server and Postgres SQL.

-•	Create the following tables of ________ from our control table to further transform our data frames for visual use and Machine Learning testing
+•	Create the join on committees and individual tables to prepare for machine learning.

-•	Further joined the following tables for ___ use
+•	Determining columns necessary for ML

 **Pre ETL of the raw campaign data**